 Drinking at least 2-3 liters of water on a daily basis flushes the toxins out of the body and boosts metabolism.
 Herbal teas, lemon water, and infused detox beverages also serve the purpose.

-Eating too much of healthy foods also prevents weight loss.
-Learn portion control techniques such as small plates, mindful eating, and prep meals.
+Eating too much healthy food also prevents weight loss.
+Learn portion control techniques such as using small plates, mindful eating, and prep meals.

 It is a common condition in PCOS to have chronic inflammation.
 Antioxidant-rich foods and foods rich in omega-3 fatty acids reduce inflammation.